omairaslam/Clipboard-Monitor/docs/readme.md

 ### 🛠️ **Content Processing**
 - 📝 **Markdown Processing**: Automatically convert markdown to rich text with comprehensive formatting support
 - 🎨 **Mermaid Diagram Detection**: Open Mermaid diagrams in the Mermaid Live Editor with multiple diagram types
+- 📈 **Draw.io Diagram Detection**: Detects Draw.io data on the clipboard and opens it directly in the Draw.io web editor for instant viewing and editing.
 - 💻 **Code Formatting**: Automatically format code snippets with language detection (read-only by default)

 ### 🔒 **Security & Performance**